abd0Samy/DevOps_Projects/Docker/Task_1/README.md

 <>
 ### 3- run docker container redis in detached mode
 <>
-### 4- try to stop the running redis container and check the present container o the host
+### 4- try to stop the running redis container and check the present container on the host
 <>
 ### 5- check the ID of the redis container
 <>